illia-git/staring-bateman/README.md

 - Created with CRA but not Vite
 - GIFs weight almost 55 Mb each
-- Modal window for the audio permission does not working properly, so enable the audio manually
+- Modal window for the audio permission does not work properly, so enable the audio manually